-Teen ADHD Treatment Center
+Teen ADHD Treatment Center in Chapel Hill

 If your teen struggles with ADHD, our certified Neurofeedback doctors at Leigh Brain & Spine can perform the proper testing needed in order to create a treatment plan for a better way of life.

 Teen ADD/ADHD can lead to dangerous behaviors and extreme circumstances if left untreated.
 The qEEG Brain Map to the right shows high levels of slow processing speed, yes slow, most people think it is fast processing speed that causes ADHD.
 Too much slowness, as seen by the red, orange, and yellow above is like the brain constantly trying to fall asleep.
 This is why stimulant medications are prescribed to speed the brain up for a short time, often with unbearable side effects.
 The slow running brain results in ADD symptoms such as distractibility, lack of focus, forgetfulness, etc. Many times it finds ways to stimulate itself; hyperactivity, anxious mind, constant talking, and other ADHD symptoms.